eugenechen0514/netflix-conductor-utilities/README.md

 # IMPORTANT

 Because the “POST /tasks/{taskId}/ack“ api removed in ConductorV3, workers have been no longer to acknowledge a Conductor Server.
-To be compatible with ConductorV2 in following packages(^0.7.0), `needAckTask` option(default `false`) in **ConductorWorker** to control whether a worker acknowledges a Conductor Server.
+To be compatible with ConductorV2 in following packages(^0.7.0), `needAckTask` option(default `false`) in **ConductorWorker** can control whether a worker acknowledges a Conductor Server.

 # netflix-conductor-utilities